Pairing food & wine

 Match delicate with delicate; bold with bold - this is one that does not do well to contrast.
 A delicate meal, such as sole with lemon butter, would be completely overwhelmed with a big California Cabernet.
 Instead, pair with a delicate wine such as Chenin Blanc, Sauvignon Blanc or even a light and fruity Pinot Noir.
 In the same realm, a light Sauvignon Blanc would be overwhelmed by a hearty beef stew.
 For those flavors, a bold red like an Italian Barolo or a big Australian Shiraz would do much better to complement the bold flavors of the dish.
 In short - do not overwhelm the food or the wine.

 Match spicy with sweet - A big tannic red with spicy chow mien?
 Not so much.
 Take that dish and pair an off-dry Riesling or Gewurztraminer, and it's a party in your mouth.
 The sweetness of the wine is offset by the spice in the food and instead of tasting sweet, you taste the delicious fruit in the wine instead.
 Pair Riesling, Pinot Gris (Alsace style) or Gewurztraminer with spicy Thai or Indian food.
-It's a great combo.
+It's a great package.

 Match creamy with crisp - Another fun match is to pair a bright acidic wine to cut through a cream-based food.
 Take creamy cheese.
 Sparkling wine or Sauvignon Blanc can cut through that cream and bring out the best flavors in both the dish and the wine.
 Another great example is a crisp Chablis with a lobster bisque.